syncfusion/blazor-docs/src/treemap/treemap/color-mapping.md

 </SfTreeMap>
 ```

-> Refer [code block](#range-color-mapping) to know the property value of **Fruits**.
+> Refer to the [code block](#range-color-mapping) to know about the property value of the **Fruits**.

 ![TreeMap color mapping for excluded items](images/Colormapping/ExcludeItem.png)

-## Bind the colors to items from data source
+## Bind the colors to items from the data source

-To set color for each item from data source, bind the data source property to the [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath).
+To set the color for each item from the data source, bind the data source property to the [`RangeColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RangeColorValuePath).

-The following code example demonstrates, how to set the color for TreeMap items.
+The following code example shows, how to set the color for the TreeMap items.

 ```csharp
 @using Syncfusion.Blazor.TreeMap